-In some cases, detection systems that include Microchannel Plates are also called MCPs.
-A microchannel plate is a thin (approximately 2 mm thick) plate made of a highly insulating material, perforated by a dense array of microscopic channels (microchannels) running parallel to each other and extending through its thickness.
-The diameter of these holes is approximately 10 μm, and they are spaced about 15 μm apart.
-A DC voltage, typically ranging from several hundred volts to a few kilovolts, is applied across the plate.
+An MCP is a thin (approximately 2 mm thick) plate made of a highly resistive, semiconductive glass, perforated by a dense array of microscopic channels (microchannels).
+These channels run parallel to each other and are typically tilted at a small angle (a bias angle) relative to the plate's surface.
+This tilt is crucial for preventing ion feedback and ensuring stable amplification.
+The diameter of these channels is typically 10 μm, with a pitch (center-to-center spacing) of about 15 μm.
+A DC voltage, ranging from several hundred volts to a few kilovolts, is applied across the plate's thickness.

-When a charged particle or photon strikes the incident surface of the plate, an electron is ejected.
-When these initial electrons strike the inner wall of a channel, they trigger an electron avalanche, leading to significant signal amplification.
-The amplified electrons are then detected by an electrode or a phosphor screen (which converts electrons to light) positioned at the output side of the MCP.
+When a charged particle or photon strikes the input surface of the plate, it ejects one or more primary electrons.
+These electrons are accelerated into a microchannel by the electric field created by the applied voltage.
+As they strike the inner wall of the channel, they trigger a cascading electron avalanche, leading to significant signal amplification (often by a factor of 104 to 107).
+The amplified cloud of electrons exiting the channel is then detected by a collection anode or a phosphor screen (which converts the electron signal to light) positioned at the output side of the MCP.

-Microchannel plates are utilized in various applications, including secondary ion mass spectrometry (SIMS), scanning electron microscopes (SEM), X-ray imaging, night vision devices (as ion detectors), and time-of-flight mass spectrometry (TOF-MS).
+Microchannel plates are utilized in various applications, including secondary ion mass spectrometry (SIMS), scanning electron microscopes (SEM), X-ray imaging, night vision devices (as image intensifiers), and time-of-flight mass spectrometry (TOF-MS).

 - Related words: